A topic from the subject of Biochemistry in Chemistry.

 2. Agriculture

-Biochemistry is used to improve crop yields and develop new agricultural products.
+Biochemistry contributes to improving crop yields, developing disease-resistant plants, and creating new agricultural products.

 3. Environmental Science